anvetsu/reo/README.md

-# ruya
+# Ruya

-A language and environment for analysing columnar data.
+A language and environment for analyzing columnar databases.